 Georgia Barrier Islands

-Nearby Daufuskie Island in the Lowcountry area of South Carolina is also incredibly beautiful.
+Nearby Daufuskie Island, which is located in the Lowcountry of South Carolina, is also incredibly beautiful.

 Savannah Travel Guide